New Hires Added to Holdrege Public Schools

 McKenna Howard, having spent the past 3 years at Bertrand, will teach Kindergarten.
 Howard is originally from Boulder, CO.

-Jorden Metzger, a former Aurora High School graduate, is a new hire teaching 1st grade.
-Metzger will also have additional duties as an assistant softball and track coach.
+Jordan Metzger, a former Aurora High School graduate, is a new hire teaching 1st grade.
+Metzger will also have additional duties as an assistant softball and possibly assistant track coach.

 Jaron Anderson, a Holdrege High School graduate, will teach 2nd grade.
-He will also assist the middle school football program and basketball program in some capacity.
+He will also assist the football program and basketball program in some capacity.

 Taylor Waller, previously at Lexington for two years, will teach 3rd grade.
 Waller is originally from Faibury.